ros2/ros2_documentation/tools/README.md

 ### Checking metadata locally

-`ensure_meta_tags.py` checks `.rst` files against `meta_tags.yaml`.
+`ensure_meta_tags.py` checks `.rst` files against `enhance.yaml`.
 Fields with a configured `value` are added or filled automatically when the edit can be suggested or applied locally.
 Fields with an empty `value` must be completed manually in the `.. meta::` block.
+After-title directives are added using the rules above.

 #### Usage